 Whilst the Council and West Midlands Police have powers to move on unauthorised encampments, there are two factors that affect the longevity of any encampment.
 Firstly, the Council (and other public bodies) all have to consider the welfare of anyone who resides within their area.
 Therefore, any unauthorised encampment on public land must be assessed for any welfare needs including; educational, health, and housing need.
 Once these are assessed then consideration can be given to recovery of the land and how long the encampment will be tolerated.
-Secondly, the available powers are hampered by the lack of an available transit site to direct encampments to Having operational transit sites or similar with suitable welfare provisions (water and toileting) would make the proportionality of moving unauthorised encampments quickly to these provisions much quicker.
-The absence of such pitches undoubtable prolongs the duration of the unauthorised encampment It also creates a situation where encampments move a short distance and require repeatedly moving on.
+Secondly, the available powers are hampered by the lack of an available transit site to direct encampments to.
+Having operational transit sites or similar with suitable welfare provisions (water and toileting) would make the proportionality of moving unauthorised encampments quickly to these provisions much quicker.
+The absence of such pitches undoubtable prolongs the duration of the unauthorised encampment.
+It also creates a situation where encampments move a short distance and require repeatedly moving on.
 This demonstrates that the Council have a role to play in improving the provision available to prevent a worsening position from unauthorised encampments.

 The Council has two existing transit sites within the city to meet the needs of the GRT community at Proctor Street in Nechells and Tameside Drive in Castle Vale.
 A transit site is an authorized site where members of the travelling community can be directed when in the city area.
 A transit site typically provides a hard standing for holding caravans, a secure boundary and basic sanitary provision including potable water, often at a communal level.
 Most sites will have a level of basic facility to include lighting and electricity.
 The history on both sites has been challenging in the sense that there has been no investment in resource to manage these sites and they have been regularly damaged, amounting to long-term closures period for repairs.